Hanny-2/UAR/README.md

 We made certain modifications to simplify the environment configuration.
 The modified version is stored in the `UAR/aim` directory.

+The wget url may be changed and you can find "aim_3b_5bimgs_attnprobe_backbone" and "aim_3b_5bimgs_attnprobe_head_best_layers.pth" at https://github.com/apple/ml-aim/tree/main/aim-v1.
 ```bash
 cd UAR